-Pursuant to 419A.200(4), the child’s lawyer must file the notice of appeal or if court-appointed, the trial attorney may discharge his or her duty to file the notice of appeal by referring the case to the Juvenile Appellate Section of the Office of Public Defense Services (OPDS) using the on-line referral form and complying with OPDS procedures.
+Pursuant to ORS 419A.200(4), the child’s trial lawyer must file the notice of appeal or if court-appointed, the child’s trial lawyer may discharge his or her duty to file the notice of appeal by referring the case to the Juvenile Appellate Section of the Office of Public Defense Services (OPDS) using the on-line referral form and complying with OPDS procedures.

-To comply with OPDS procedures, trial lawyer referring a case to OPDS for appeal must satisfy the following conditions:
+To comply with OPDS procedures, the child’s trial lawyer, when referring a case to OPDS for appeal, must satisfy the following conditions:

-Electronically complete and submit the referral form to OPDS at least five (5) days prior to the due date for the notice of appeal. (if the referral is within fewer than 5 business days of the notice of appeal due date, trial lawyer remains responsible for filing the notice of appeal and should contact OPDS for assistance locating counsel on appeal.); and
+Electronically complete and submit the referral form to OPDS at least five (5) days prior to the due date for the notice of appeal. (if the referral is within fewer than 5 business days of the notice of appeal due date, the child’s trial lawyer remains responsible for filing the notice of appeal and should contact OPDS for assistance locating counsel on appeal.); and

 Fax (503.378.2163) or email (juvenile@opds.state.or.us) to OPDS a copy of the judgment being appealed.